mindfullsilence/LESS---A-Workflow-Process-Document/README.md

-Responsive LESS - a workflow process document
+Responsive LESS - A Workflow Process Document
 ===============================================

 A contemplation and description of a pseudo-object-oriented workflow using LESS